 Extend C drive via Windows 10 Disk Management

-The same with previous Windows 7, Windows 10 native Disk Management tool has Extend Volume functionality to expand disk partition.
+The same with previous Windows 7, Windows 10 native Disk Management tool has Extend Volume functionality to help expand disk partition.
 However, it is not the best tool because of many limitations, which cause you unable to extend C drive.

 The typical example is that Extend Volume is disabled for C drive after shrinking D.